helium/HIP/0080-simplifying-dao-utility-score.md

 As the implementation of HIP-70 has progressed, multiple theoretical and practical drawbacks of the DAO Utility Score as specified in HIP-51 have become apparent, threatening the interests of the existing IOT and MOBILE subDAOs, possible future subDAOs, and the Helium DAO as a whole.

-To solve these problem, HIP-80 proposes a new, simplified DAO Utility Score, which is easier to understand and protects the interests of all participants.
+To solve these problems, HIP-80 proposes a new, simplified DAO Utility Score, which is easier to understand and protects the interests of all participants.

 The new Score no longer considers the number of Hotspots and their onboarding fees, instead using only the square root of the product of DC Burn and delegated veHNT.